-"Grey cement" means cement that is produced from clinker, that contains more than 0.5% by weight of ferric oxide.
+"Grey cement" means a mix composed of clinker, gypsum and limestone, where the clinker contains more than 0.5% by weight of ferric oxide.

 "Guideline" has the same meaning as in the Regulation.

 "Gypsum panels" means gypsum panels made of gypsum plaster pressed between sheets of paper or fibreglass mat.